What are my rights?

 Dealing with the property left behind

 If the deceased left a will, the executor named in it is responsible for settling the estate.
-Settling the estate involves locating the deceased’s property and paying any debts, funeral costs, and taxes.
-The executor or administrator must then distribute the estate according to the instructions in the will.
+Settling the estate involves locating the deceased’s property, paying any debts and taxes, and then distributing the estate according to the instructions in the will.

 If there’s no will, someone may need to apply to court to be administrator of the estate.
 The court authorizes the administrator to settle the estate.
 The administrator must distribute the property as the law directs.